Schneider Electric Canada Inc.

 Starting salary $60K to $70K

-Work benefits health benefits for new employees, flexible work hours, telecommuting, employees receive paid time off to volunteer
+Work benefits health benefits for new employees, flexible work hours, employees receive paid time off to volunteer

 Vacation allowance new employees receive 3.8 weeks of paid vacation after their first year on the job